AggelosKatsaliros/Learning-Vector-Quantization-and-K-Means/README.md

-# Learning-Vector-Quantization
+# Learning-Vector-Quantization and K-Means
-Learning Vector Quantization implementation in java
+Learning Vector Quantization and K-Means implementation in java

+It is an eclipse Project

+You can import it !!!
+To run the programs  it you need first to run genPointMain , then K-Means or LVQ class

+To run plots you need to have octave/matlab installed then   run .m files